simeononsecurity/simeononsecurity.ch/content/articles/microsoft-certifications-cybersecurity-career-success/index.en.md

 **Artificial intelligence (AI)** and **machine learning (ML)** are revolutionizing cybersecurity by enhancing **threat detection** and **response** capabilities.
 The **Microsoft Certified: Azure AI Engineer Associate** certification validates your ability to design and implement **AI solutions** on **Microsoft Azure**.
 This certification equips you with the knowledge to leverage AI and ML technologies for cybersecurity purposes.

-As a **Microsoft Certified: Azure AI Engineer Associate**, you will gain expertise in utilizing AI and ML algorithms to **detect and mitigate** cybersecurity threats.
+As a **Microsoft Certified: Azure AI Engineer Associate**, you will gain expertise in using AI and ML algorithms to **detect and mitigate** cybersecurity threats.
 You will learn to **design and implement intelligent systems** that can analyze large amounts of data to identify anomalies, predict potential attacks, and automate incident response.

 One of the key technologies you will work with is **Azure Machine Learning**, which provides a powerful platform for building and deploying AI solutions on Azure.
 With Azure Machine Learning, you can create **custom models**, train them using diverse datasets, and deploy them as **scoring endpoints** to make real-time predictions.